You probably are having issues with API call limits.

 No. As in the above calculation, only 10 API calls would be needed.

 If my entire database is synced and nothing changes (no new campaigns, responses, etc.), how many API calls should I expect when I run sync?

 Only 1 API call will be needed in this use case.

 Please note that the API calls above are for getting contacts/lists only.
 We also need a few API calls to retrieve fields details.
-In addition to that, we need 1 API call for each unsubscribed members in Mailchimp to update opt-out status in Salesforce.
+In addition to that, we need 1 API call for each unsubscribed member in Mailchimp to update the opt-out status in Salesforce.

 Please also note that the above use case is applicable to one-way sync as you specified (Do not sync new contacts is checked).